Illustration of a skinny guy with bony shoulders building bigger deltoid muscles and broader shoulders.

 Understanding Shoulder Aesthetics

 Both men and women find broad shoulders attractive, with most research showing that it’s the most important aspect of our physiques (study, study, study).
-That research can be misleading, and we’ll delve into why in a moment, but let’s start by talking about why broad shoulders really do look great.
+That research can be misleading, and we’ll delve into why in a moment, but let’s start by talking about the advantages of having broader shoulders.

 Why Do Men Want Broad Shoulders?